Rigidoont/tp-link-tapo-control/README.md

-Command-line application to control some of the Tp-Link Tapo devices.
+Command-line application to control some Tp-Link Tapo devices.

 This is still work in progress, but the app can be used already.